ETHZ-INS/DLCAnalyzer/README.md

 )
 ```

-We train the model with our data using the following command
+We train the model with our data using the following command:

 ```r